 And it’s not just that.
 Customer experience statistics show that companies that know how to optimize the experience they provide to their clients outperform those that lag by a whopping 80%.
 Overall, businesses that invest time and money in providing their customers with outstanding experience drive up to 8% higher revenue.

 The latest trends in customer service reveal 72% of organizations place customer experience and service as their top priority.
 Moreover, 63% of marketing professionals claim investing in new technologies is how they intend to reach this goal.
 If this target is reached, we can expect to see a significant reduction in the percentage of service agents who fail at resolving customer service issues efficiently due to disconnected systems and archaic user interfaces.

 As customer service statistics note, the vast majority of service decision-makers acknowledge that they must transform if they wish to remain competitive.
 For this reason, many service organizations have big plans for artificial intelligence.
-According to projections for the next 18 months, the use of AI by customer service teams operating in the travel and hospitality industry should deliver a growth rate of fantastic 187%, 183% in the consumer goods industry, and 142% in the media and communications industry.
+According to projections for the next 18 months.
 Note that the projected growth rates are high at over 100% for all service-oriented industries except for financial services, which stand at 78%.